AnanduR32/ML_dataScience_Basics/R_Studio_Basics.md

                     Syntax:
                     ````
                         tapply(vector, factors, function, ...)
 * Control functions:
     * If , If else and If-elseif - else are a family of constructs where: <br />
         A condition is first checked, if it is satisfied then operations are performed <br />
         If condition is not satisfied, code exits construct or moves on to other options
     * Sequence function: <br />
         A sequence is one of the components of a ‘for loop’ <br />
         syntax :
         ````
             seq(from, to, by, length)
         ````
         Creates equi-spaced points between ‘from’ and ‘to’
     * for loop, Nested for Loops <br />
         * The structure of a for loop construct comprises:
             A ‘sequence’ which could be a vector or a list <br />
             ‘iter’ is an element of the sequence Statements
         * Nested for-loop : one or more for loop constructs are located within another.
         * break; statement: <br />
             A “break” statement once executed, program exits the loop even before iterations are complete “break” command comes out of the innermost loop for nested loops.
     * while loop  <br />
         A while loop is used whenever you want to execute statements until a specific condition is violated
+* Data visualization in R